GabrielSlima/blog/articles/software-development-life-cycle-analysis.md

         phases.
 Sometimes, those phases can be accomplished in parallel.
     </p>
     <p>
-        The first phase every softeare or piece of software goes through is the analysis.
+        The first phase every software or piece of software goes through is the analysis.
 In short, the analysis phase is where the problems are identified and documented so that later a solution can be created based on it.
 Today I'll